-    A more detailed equipment and recommended clothing list is sent to all registered attendees as part of the booking confirmation.
-If you don’t have that equipment, don’t panic.
+A more detailed equipment and recommended clothing list is sent to all customers as part of the booking confirmation.
+If you don’t have that complete list of equipment, don’t panic.
 In reality, we will make sure you get the best out of whatever equipment you bring along – don’t worry about it if you don’t have a 16mm wide lens, there are always different angles to be had!
 If you have any questions on equipment before booking, however, just get in touch and we’ll try to help.

-I have a Canon/Nikon/Sony/Hasselblad/etc – is that OK?
+I have a Canon/Nikon/Sony/Phase One/Hasselblad/etc – is that OK?

 The simple answer: YES!